ghoshdebapratim1/SC22-BatchB-Blurrred-Futures-game-review-bot/README.md

 ## <span style='font-family:georgia'>Challenges</span>

 <span style='font-family:georgia'>This project was never easy at any point.
-Before usingyea f the data, we had to make sure it was accurate and cleaned out beforehand.
+Before using the data for training, we had to make sure it was accurate and cleaned out beforehand.
 Deleting specific words, HTML's, emails, and fine\-tuning would take time and patience.
 Another somewhat small problem was the lack of RAM at some point, making the system crash and stop working entirely. </span>

 <span style='font-family:georgia'>If you want to recreate this project, please be sure to train the model and thoroughly preprocessed data.
 It helps to use the .sample\(\) function to shorten our key dataset, which has over 6 million indexes.
 Values in the hundreds of thousands should do pretty well.
 Also, you'll want to save the data / model as changes happen frequently in case anything happens.</span>